dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 ## Introduction

+Explore our 3-guide series on moving from dbt Core to dbt Cloud:
+- Start with [Get started](/guides/core-to-cloud-1?step=10) to learn how to move from dbt Core to dbt Cloud and what you need to get started.
+- Move on to [Everything you need to know](/docs/guides/core-to-cloud-2) to understand the considerations and methods you need to move from dbt Core to dbt Cloud.
+- Lastly, conclude with Optimization tips and FAQs to learn how to optimize your dbt Cloud experience and get answers to common questions.

+The series is ideal for intermediate users aiming for streamlined workflows and enhanced analytics.
 Moving from dbt Core to dbt Cloud streamlines analytics engineering workflows by allowing teams to develop, test, deploy, and explore data products using a single, fully managed platform.

 dbt Cloud is the fastest and most reliable way to deploy dbt.
 It enables you to develop, test, deploy, and explore data products using a single, fully managed service.
 It also supports:
 - The [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) or command line with [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) for development